Help us decode AA Explosions in WoWs Legends

 - Flak burst damage: the per-burst alpha.
 Fleet range: roughly 190 to 290 HP.

-- Flak inner ring (km): the dead-zone radius.
+- Flak inner ring (km): the inner edge of the trigger band - squadrons closer than this stop triggering new flak salvos (though already-fired puffs can still burst inside it).
 Universally 2.5 km on every flak ship in the fleet.

 Multiply count by burst damage to get total flak alpha per salvo.
 The ship-by-ship spread is real: Mutsu's 380 per salvo is in a different league from Minotaur's 870.